ibm-cloud-docs/atracker/ts/troubleshoot-07.md

 Your request fails with an error message that indicates a problem with the {{site.data.keyword.cos_full_notm}} bucket.
 {: tsSymptoms}

 You will receive this error if you try to create an {{site.data.keyword.cos_full_notm}} target that has no quota.
 You will also receive this error if the authorization is not set or is misconfigured when using service-to-service authorization (`--service-to-service-enabled TRUE`).
-This message is also received if run the `ibmcloud atracker target validate --target <target name or ID>` command and there is no quota left to upload the data to the target bucket.
+This message is also received if run the `ibmcloud atracker target validate --target <target name or ID>` command and there is no quota available to upload the data to the target bucket.
 {: tsCauses}

 Resolve the quota or authorization issues with your {{site.data.keyword.cos_full_notm}} bucket and retry the request.